aws-samples/aws-hpc-recipes/recipes/pcluster/try_hpc6a/README.md

 You can also use AWS Systems Manager to access the cluster.
 You can follow the link found in **Outputs > SystemManagerUrl**.
 Or, you can navigate to the **Instances** panel in the [Amazon EC2 Console](https://console.aws.amazon.com/ec2/home#Instances).
 Find the instance named **HeadNode** - this is your cluster's access node.
 Select that instance, then choose **Actions** followed by **Connect**.
 On the **Connect to instance** page, navigate to **Session Manager** then choose **Connect**.

-Once you are on the system, you can find a queue that will host jobs in Hpc6a instances.
+Once you are on the system, you can find a queue that will host jobs on Hpc6a instances.

 ```shell
 % sinfo